Women Helping Women Assists the Unemployed in Job Searches - Cerritos Community News

 “It is a priceless honor to have the opportunity to build bright futures,” she said.
 “It is a privilege to give generous people a pathway to make the world a better place.”

-“We are all knitted together and benefit by having someone believe in us and the power of our dreams,” said Whitaker who has been a staff member at WHW for the last 7 years.
+“We are all knitted together and benefit by having someone believe in us and the power of our dreams,” said Whitaker who has been a volunteer for seven years and a member of the staff for one year at WHW.

 Individuals ready to lead independent lives are directed to WHW for them to further develop their job search efforts.
-WHW acts as a ‘nucleus’ contributing the community’s overall success by stabilizing lives one job at a time.
+WHW acts as a ‘nucleus’ contributing to the community’s overall success by stabilizing lives one job at a time.
 They work collaboratively with other nonprofits and community partners to provide a ‘wraparound rehabilitative safety net’ that helps people not fall through the cracks, according to Whitaker.

 “We do what we do because every person matters to us,” she said.
 “Our aim is to ensure no worker is left behind regardless of their life start or circumstances.
 We love taking people from ‘I don’t I know if can’ to ‘I know I can!’
 Our great reward is learning when someone secures a job [through their] applied grit and hard work.”